unexist/blog/_drafts/orchestration-with-nomad.md

 If you wonder why this even works in the first place without any kind of configuration:

-One of the nice features of [Fabio][] is, that routes can be stored in [service tags][] and if you have a closer look we already did that in our example with the tag `urlprefix-/todo`.
+One of the nice features of [Fabio][13] is, that routes can be stored in [service tags][38] and if you have a closer look we already did that in our example with the tag `urlprefix-/todo`.

-This tells [Fabio][] to redirect traffic to this prefix to instances by the same name, but there are multiple other options best described in the [quickstart guide][].
+This tells [Fabio][13] to redirect traffic to this prefix to instances by the same name, but there are multiple other options best described in the [quickstart guide][33].

 #### Update strategies

-At this point our example application is successfully running on our single node [Nomad][] cluster.
+At this point our example application is successfully running on our single node [Nomad][30] cluster.
 And we added a bit of fault tolerance and work distribution by putting each of the five instances into an automatic load balanced group.